 Hal Moore out at Cruisin' Oldies, more layoffs at Lincoln Financial stations

 Most prominent among them: Cruisin' Oldies' Hal Moore, a local radio icon, member of the Broadcast Professionals of Colorado Hall of Fame as well as the current holder of Westword's coveted Best DJ award.

 We've been unable to reach Moore at this writing, and a pair of interview requests to Bob Call, senior vice president and general manager of Lincoln Financial's Denver outlets (Cruisin' Oldies, KYGO, KS-107.5, 104.3 The Fan and 1600 AM), have not been returned thus far.
 However, Moore is no longer listed in the "on air" section of the Cruisin' Oldies website.

 More from our Media archive: "102.3 ESPN replaces The Ticket with national-local mix, Jack FM survives."

-Get the Weekly Newsletter
+Get the This Week's Top Stories Newsletter